 View this post on Instagram

-He also discussed more about the band’s album, stating that it was “born from the pandemic” and “was recorded over 12 days.”
+He also discussed more regarding the band’s album, stating that it was “born from the pandemic” and “was recorded over 12 days.”
 The new release marks a whole nine years since 2013’s Antiphon.
 Back in October of 2016, the band reissued The Trials Of Van Occupanther which had originally been released in 2006.

 The band recently performed at the SXSW music festival alongside The Bright Light Social Hour and BALTHVS.
 They also shared a live performance video of their moving single “Noble” which is a tribute to drummer McKenzie Smith’s son who was born with a rare disorder that affects his brain.
 Anyone who would like to donate can do so at this link.